crownstone/website/17-indoor-localization.md

 * Assuming no additional ranging, only an accuracy defined by typical BLE transmission distance is available.
 This can deviate from 20 to 70 meter.
 This is a level of accuracy that defines a building or a wing of a building, but not much more.
 * Circumventing the 20 region limit is hard in practice.
 * There are all kind of edge cases and noise often screws up the application.
 Region enter and exit events are easily missed.
+* When telling an app to monitor for certain iBeacon region while the app is in the background, it will not always keep the app active in the background.

 ## In-network tracking